in Mortgage Refinance from Network CapitalUnaffiliated

 |Loan Amount||Up to $2,500,000|

-Network Capital is a direct lender based in Irvine, CA. The company was founded in 2002 and offers mortgage refinancing to borrowers in 30 states across the USA (and Washington, DC).
+Network Capital is a mortgage refinance offering by Network Capital, a direct lender based in Irvine, CA. Founded in 2002, Network Capital offers mortgage refinancing to borrowers in 30 states across the USA (and Washington, DC).

 What is the maximum loan term for a mortgage refinance via Network Capital?